Courses of Study

 [EC482] Senior Thesis A continuation of a year-long research project, beginning with Economics 491 in the fall semester.
 The completed research is to be presented in written form and as part of the Colby Liberal Arts Symposium.
 Prerequisite: Economics 451 and 491, concurrent enrollment in EC452, senior standing as an economics major, and permission of the sponsor.
 Four credit hours.

 EC484s Senior Honors Thesis A continuation of a year-long research project, beginning with Economics 491 in the fall semester.
 The completed research is to be presented in written form and as part of the Colby Liberal Arts Symposium.
 Prerequisite: Economics 451 and 491, concurrent enrollment in EC452, senior standing as an economics major, permission of the sponsor, and successful proposal defense.
-Four credit hours.
+Three or four credit hours.
+Faculty

 EC491f, 492s Independent Study Independent study devoted to a topic chosen by the student with the approval of the department.
 Prerequisite: Permission of the sponsor.
 One to four credit hours.
 Faculty

 EC498s Seminar: Political Economy An introduction to the theory of conflicts.
 Begins with the question, "Why would rational agents use violence rather than peaceful negotiations to settle disagreements?"
 Two main explanations—incomplete information and commitment problems—are emphasized.
 Theoretic models of bargaining, coordination, and conflict are discussed.
 Further topics include the formation of states, political transitions, and the role of democratic institutions.
 Prerequisite: Economics 224, 393 (may be taken concurrently), and senior standing as an Economics major.
 Four credit hours.
 Park